Happiness is... sunshine, a model, and an X20!

 That concludes our introduction to mixers.
 For details about the individual mixers, please see the Mixers Reference page.

-How channel values are calculated
+How mixer values are aggregated

 OK, so get ready because we're going to drill down into the detail!